 On December 27, 2020, the Consolidated Appropriations Act of 2021 (the "CAA") was signed into law.
 The CAA expanded eligibility for an employee retention credit for companies impacted by the COVID-19 pandemic with fewer than five hundred employees and at least a twenty percent decline in gross receipts compared to the same quarter in 2019, to encourage retention of employees.
 This payroll tax credit was a refundable tax credit against certain federal employment taxes.
-For the fiscal year ended June 26, 2022, the Company recorded \$0.7 million of other income for the employee retention credit, \$0.6 million of which was collected in the first quarter of fiscal 2023.
+For the fiscal year ended June 26, 2022, the Company recorded \$0.7 million of other income for the employee retention credit.
+As of September 29, 2024, \$0.6 million has been received and \$0.1 million is still outstanding and included within accounts receivable on the accompanying Condensed Consolidated Balance Sheets.